 General Submission Guidelines:

-We are looking for previously unpublished poems, stories, creative non-fiction essays, personal essays, visual art, hybrid work, reviews and interviews that reflect or are in conversation with world events.
-We want work which asks for positive change, critiques the status quo, is forward thinking, and takes a stand in the face of corruption and greed, brutality, xenophobia, homophobia, prejudice, genocide and oligarchy.
+We are looking for previously unpublished poems, stories (up to 3000 words), creative non-fiction essays (3000 word limit), personal essays (3000 word limit), visual art, hybrid work, reviews and interviews that reflect or are in conversation with social justice themes.
+We want work that asks for positive change, critiques the status quo, is forward thinking, and takes a stand in the face of corruption and greed, brutality, xenophobia, homophobia, prejudice, genocide and oligarchy.

 Monica Barron, Nonfiction Editor